2084x/ytcli-guide/README.md

 There are two ways to get an RSS feed link for YouTube:

 1. Use the built in RSS on [`Invidious`](https://github.com/iv-org/invidious) or [`Piped`](https://github.com/TeamPiped/Piped).
-Search either front end instance for a channel and click the RSS symbol.
+Search an instance of either front end for a channel and click the RSS symbol.

 The link should look something like this (Invidious): `https://yewtu.be/feed/channel/UCs-QBT4qkj_YiQw1ZntDO3g`.